Iceish/certrust/README.md

 - **Spread the Word:** If you find Certrust useful, help us reach more users by sharing it with your network.

+Check out our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## ⛓ License

 Certrust is released under the [GPL-3.0 License](LICENSE.md).
 You are free to use, modify, and distribute the software in accordance with the terms of the GPL-3.0 license.